edixn/profile-hyde/resume.md

 * Planned and executed marketing campaigns
 * Reached 1000's of Iowa CIty citizens by using Guerrilla Marketing tactics to promote OrderUp
-* Helped local restaurants generate sales through constant marketing and busniess outreach activities
+* Helped local restaurants generate sales through constant marketing and business outreach activities
 * Interacted with restaurant owners and managent teams
 * Worked closely with student organizations to plan promotional events